johanromeo/Plan-a-Meal/README.md

 ### People

-Here, we have an overview of the People of the household along with links that either takes us back to the landing page or to the next steps.
+Here, we have an overview of the People of the household along with the links in the navigation bar that either takes us back to the landing page or to the next steps.
 ![2.png](usage-example%2F2.png)

 We start by clicking on **"Add Person"**
 ![3.png](usage-example%2F3.png)

-And type in what's necessary - Your **name** and your **email address**.
+And type in what's necessary - Your **name** and **email address**.
 The name could pretty much be whatever you want, but it's important to type in your correct email address, since it will be used to later receive an email of the grocery shopping list, containing all the provisions that are missing and need to be bought.

 ![4.png](usage-example%2F4.png)